-The manner in which a faculty or administrative staff member learns of possible harassment or assault is often not straightforward; for example, a student may describe an event or behavior in an offhand way without intending to make a complaint or even to seek advice.
+The manner in which a faculty or staff member learns of possible harassment or assault is often not straightforward; for example, a student may describe an event or behavior in an offhand way without intending to make a complaint or even to seek advice.
 On other occasions, students very deliberately come to a trusted adult to make a report and to seek help.
 The simple steps below are intended as a general guide for all cases, recognizing that the following steps may take place in varying order.

 1. A student intentionally/unintentionally discloses to a faculty member or member of the professional staff what s/he perceives as inappropriate behavior (sexual harassment or assault) by a faculty member, another student, a college employee, or contracted worker of the College.